 - We all have more than enough things to do and must choose our battles.
-However, if you are subject to federal taxes you are being forced to participate in the government’s battles — you’s just being drafted from the comfort of your home rather than being shipped overseas.
+However, if you are subject to federal taxes you are being forced to participate in the government’s battles — you’re just being drafted from the comfort of your home rather than being shipped overseas.
 War tax resisters feel compelled to stop supporting the U.S. war machine.
-War tax resisters figure that whatever personal inconveniences may result from refusing some or all of federal income taxes are minor compared to those of people suffering because of U.S. military actions.
+We feel that whatever personal inconveniences may result are minor compared to those of people suffering because of U.S. military actions.

 - It would create problems with my spouse/parents/employer (security clearance, financial trouble, stress).

 - You don’t know until you try.
 War tax resisters find support in surprising places.
 Relatives and friends often admire the act even if they are unwilling to participate in a similar way, and there are steps you can take to lessen the financial stress.
 Worrying about what others think, though important, could paralyze progress.

 - I’ll go to jail.